Italian electronic identity card: Issue, price and validity

 The CIE may be requested at the Italian municipality of residence by Italian citizens and resident aliens.
 The request is digitally processed and transmitted to the Ministry of Internal Affairs which issues the card in collaboration with the IPZS in Rome.
 The card is sent to the address specified by the applicant (or else to the municipality) and it should arrive within 6 working days.
 The costs are: €16.79 for the card issuing and €5.42 for fees charged by the municipality, which may vary (usually doubled) if the previous card was lost, stolen or deteriorated.

 Italian citizens residing outside Italy may submit an application for the electronic identity card at an Italian embassy or consulate in all European Union countries and in 115 offices in non-EU countries including Albania, Argentina, Australia, Brazil, Canada, Côte d'Ivoire, Japan, India, Norway, Monaco, San Marino, Switzerland, Vatican City, United Kingdom, and United States.
 The issuing process is the same as in Italy and the card should arrive within 15 to 25 days.
 The costs are: €21.95 in case of renewal or first issue or €27.11 if the previous card was lost or stolen.

 Foreign citizens who have a residence permit (permesso di soggiorno) can also request the Italian CIE, but this will be valid only in Italy.

 Validity

-According to the Law 106/2011 the card lasts: